Getting Started

 This is a VTT exampleObtain a video download link

-In interaction tests you can get links to download session videos to help you make clips or video summaries for stakeholders to watch by using the session ID on this endpoint:
+You can get links to download session videos of live conversations, interaction tests, and think-out-loud tests to help you make clips or video summaries for stakeholders to watch by using the session ID on this endpoint:

 Request example